sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 **NOTE**: The catalog-api tool is an alpha feature and may include breaking changes.
 {{% /notice %}}

-Sensu's [catalog-api][16] command line interface (CLI) tool generates the [Sensu Catalog API][2] to convert integration files into static API content that you can host on any HTTP web service.
+Sensu's [catalog-api][16] command line interface (CLI) tool generates the [static Catalog API][2] to convert integration files into static API content that you can host on any HTTP web service.
 The Sensu web UI uses the generated API files to determine which integrations to display in the Sensu Catalog.

 Use the catalog-api tool to [generate a local Catalog API][18] for testing as you develop new integrations and to [build and run a private catalog][17].